dijital20/pytexas2022-data-types/Notes.md

 * *"When should I use a list vs a tuple?"*
 * *"Why does everything have to be a list/dict?"*
-* The data structures we use send signals to users of our code on how the data matters and should be used.
+* The data structures we use send signals to the users of our code on how the data should be used.
 * We're not going to cover "Elemental" data types (`int`, `str`, `float`, `bool`, `None`).

 <!--